openscilab/GSoC2024/IDEAS.md

 # OpenSciLab Project Ideas for Google Summer of Code
 Here are ideas for improving OpenSciLab projects.
 For each project, there are multiple ideas with a title and a short description fetched from our backlog.
 Each of these ideas could have some tasks.
-Based on our evaluation, for each contributor it will take 3.5 month (nearly what GSoC is also planned to) to handle an idea.
+Based on our evaluation, for each contributor it will take 3.5 month (nearly what GSoC is also planned to) to fulfill an idea's objectives.

 ## [PyCM: Multi-class confusion matrix library in Python](https://github.com/sepandhaghighi/pycm)
 <div align="center">